YusukeWakayamaUTokyo/ECPeffect/README.md

-These .py files are for the measurement of ElectroChemical Peltier (ECP) effect.
+These program files are for the measurement of ElectroChemical Peltier (ECP) effect.

 ## Preparation